bigkahuna00/GPTman/README.md

 # GPTman

-A simple tool that is designed to be an AI-powered alternative to the 'man' utility on Unix.
+### A simple tool that is designed to be an AI-powered alternative to man pages on *Nix-systems.

+## 🌟 Advantages compared to man pages (as written by GPT-4)

+1. **User-friendly language**: Generates documentation using natural language, making it easier for users, especially beginners, to understand the purpose and functionality of Unix utilities.
+2. **Reduced technical jargon**: Avoids excessive technical terminology, making the documentation more accessible to a wider range of users.
+3. **Dynamic generation**: Generates up-to-date documentation on-the-fly, potentially providing more current information than static 'man' pages.
+4. **Customizable base prompt**: Allows adjusting the base prompt to focus on specific aspects of the utilities, tailoring the generated documentation to the user's needs.
+5. **Examples and use cases**: Provides specific examples and use cases, helping users better understand how to use the utilities in real-world scenarios.

-## Installation
+## 🛠️ Installation

 Clone the repo: